Day 54 of our journey and we continue learning more about the brain and how prenatal alcohol exposure. affects it.

 Frontal Lobes: This area is responsible for emotional regulation, impulse control, judgment, understanding social cues, generalizing learning, and understanding the connection between actions and consequences.

-People with normally functioning brains can learn to cross the street and apply it to all the streets they cross because they are able to generalize their learning.
+People with typically functioning brains can learn to cross the street and apply it to all the streets they cross because they are able to generalize their learning.
 Someone with FASD might have to learn in each setting how to cross each particular street.

 Teresa Kellerman’s article states “The most noteworthy damage to the brain probably occurs in the prefrontal cortex, which controls what are called the Executive Functions.”